The Software Development Process: A Definitive Guide for 2023

 The Pre-Development Phase

 This is the setup phase.
-It includes knowledge transfer from the sales department and business analyst to the project team, reviewing documentation, and setting up the development process.
+It includes knowledge transfer from the sales department and business analyst to the project team, reviewing documentation, and setting up the software development process.
 If we were building a house, now we would be evaluating the blueprints and occupying the construction site.

 - The Project Manager coordinates the team’s organizational activities, such as communication with the business, backlog scoping, etc. The Backlog is a list of forthcoming tasks that will be performed according to priority.